astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

-Neither the `submittedPathname` nor the `pathnameFromRegistry` have to represent a file that exists on the disk, since, if this is the case, the file will be created by the Save operation.
+Neither the `submittedPathname` nor the `pathnameFromRegistry` have to represent a file that exists on the disk, since, if this the case, the file will be created by the Save operation.

 <a name='M-MFR-Settings-Profiles-Providers-Actions-Determine-IsProfileListPathValidForSaving-System-String-'></a>